nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 The subject is added to the list of service clients, after which the service client's access rights view is displayed where the access rights can be changed.

-<div id="73-changing-the-access-rights-of-a-service-client" class="anchor"></div>
-## 7.3 Changing the Access Rights of a Service Client
+### 7.3 Changing the Access Rights of a Service Client

 **Access rights:** [Service Administrator](#xroad-service-administrator)